 It’s only nine o’ clock, so I decide to get some breakfast from the dining hall before heading out into the warm autumn breeze.
 I still have two hours before class starts, so I hurry over to the library.
 It has been a week since I have done some writing, so now would be a good time to do so.

 I enter into the library ten minutes later and then take a seat at one of the computers.
 The library is practically empty which I have to say, I like.
 Sometimes it can feel a little crowded with everyone inside studying or typing away at their computers.
-I like going early in the morning, especially on weekends when barely anyone is here.
+I like going early in the morning, especially on weekends, when barely anyone is here.
 It gives me time to think, and come up with my best story ideas.

 I decide to finish up the edits Ms. Rose gave me on my novel during the summer.
 I have been trying to finish them gradually, and now I have only a few pages of my final chapter left to edit.
 I have done substantial rewriting and I have to say, I really like how the story sounds now.
 My two main characters Serena and Paul now feel more like a couple deeply in love.
-Beforehand, I had a lot of difficulty tapping into that emotion to write about it.
+Beforehand, I had had a lot of difficulty tapping into that emotion to write about it.
 Maybe being with Michael has made me understand.
-Not that I am in love with him something.
+Not that I am in love with him or something.
 At least, I don’t think…

 I shake the thought from my head and continue on, but now and then, it keeps slipping into the back of my mind.
+After all, that subject had come about last year around the time we kissed.
+We just had both not discussed it since deciding to take things slow.
+Besides, all that might have just been said by him in the heat of the moment.
+Right?

 Just as I finish the last page of edits, I glance at my cell phone and see that it is ten minutes to 11.
 I quickly save my revised story to my flash drive and then pick up my backpack and head out.

 I just barely get to class on time, which my communications professor does not find amusing.
 He gives me a warning, despite the fact that I did happen to enter class at 11.
 I can tell that things are already not off to a good start.
-He then goes over the syllabus, stressing greatly how tardiness with not be tolerated.
+He then goes over the syllabus, stressing greatly on how tardiness will not be tolerated.
 He wants everyone in their seats before 11, for that is when he will lock the door.
 Of course, he gives me an icy stare as he says this.
 Yikes.

 After class, I am all too happy to leave and rush to my psych class.
 I am trying to get all my core classes out of the way, so I can focus more on English classes later.